Maria Stona

-Maria Stona; Marie Scholz; born Stonawski (1859–1944) was a Silesian German writer and poet.
+Maria Stona (born Marie Stonawski, married Marie Scholz; 1 December 1859 – 30 March 1944) was a German-Czech poet and writer.
 Her daughter was the sculptor Helen Zelezny-Scholz.

 In Třebovice she led artistic salon.
-She drew into her circles many noticeable persons, world-famous artists, politicians and writers such as Georg Brandes, Georges Clemenceau, Berta von Suttner, Flinders Petrie, Stefan Zweig, being among her guests in her home the Chateau of Třebovice (Strzebowitz).
+She drew into her circles many noticeable persons, world-famous artists, politicians and writers such as Georg Brandes, Georges Clemenceau, Berta von Suttner, Flinders Petrie, Stefan Zweig, being among her guests in her home the Třebovice (Strzebowitz) Castle.

-She corresponded regularly with Georg Brandes from 1899 to his death 1927.

-Maria Stona died in 1944, during the World War II.
-In the course of the liberation of Czechoslovakia by the Soviet Red Army her chateau was damaged and subsequently was deteriorating.
-It was completely demolished in 1958.

-Some of her books are available at The Royal Library in Copenhagen, where some of her letters may also be found in "Georg Brandes Arkivet".
+Maria Stona corresponded regularly with Georg Brandes from 1899 to his death 1927.
+She died in 1944, during the World War II.
+Some of her books are available at The Royal Library in Copenhagen, which also holds some of her letters in the "Georg Brandes Arkivet".

 Life

-Maria Scholz was a daughter of Joseph Stonawski, who bought the Castle Strebowitz in 1861, and his wife Marie Prymus from Soběšovice in Cieszyn Silesia.
+Maria Stona was born Marie Stonawski on 1 December 1859 in Třebovice, Austrian Silesia (now the Czech Republic).
+She was a daughter of Joseph Stonawski, who bought the Třebovice Castle (German: Strebowitz) in 1859, and his wife Marie Prymus from Soběšovice in Cieszyn Silesia.
 She used the first two syllables of her birth name, Stonawski, as her pseudonym Maria Stona.

-In 1881 Maria Scholz married Dr. jur.
-Albert Scholz, a son of Alois Scholz (1821–1883), the director of the steel works of Witkowitz mining and metallurgical trade union in Moravia-Ostrava.
+In 1881, Maria married Dr. jur.
+Albert Scholz, a son of Alois Scholz (1821–1883), the director of the steel works of Vítkovice mining and metallurgical trade union in Moravia-Ostrava.
 The couple lived from 1881 to 1888 in Chropyně in Moravia, where their daughter Helen Zelezny-Scholz was born on 16 August 1882.
 The marriage to Albert Scholz lasted until 1899.
 Maria Stona most likely had a second marriage to the writer, editor and art critic Charles Erasmus Kleinert (1837–1933).
 In 1933, Maria Stona published a tribute to his life: An Old Austrian - Charles Erasmus Kleinert.
 His life and his works were published by Adolf Drechsler, Opava in Silesia.